TimonPasslick/SAIS-plus-LCP/README.md

 If you want to enable estimated, but platform independent memory peak measurements, set `estimate_memory_peak` to true.

 If you want to check for correctness with the naive LCP algorithm, set `check_for_correctness` to true.

+If you want to restrict the text size to a power of 2, provide it as a second argument.